John J. Mercer Lodge No. 290

-Our Lodge first met in the Odd Fellows Hall in Benson until erecting our own building in 1926 and have lived here on 59th and Maple ever since.
+Our Lodge first met in the Odd Fellows Hall in Benson until erecting our own building in 1926 and have lived here on 59th and Maple, in the Creative District of Benson, ever since.

 To be one, ASK one

 To learn more about Masonry, or find out how you can join our fraternity, talk to a Mason you know, or visit the Contact Us section to figure out how to get in touch with a Mason from our Lodge.
-A great first step for learning more about Freemasonry would be to check out beafreemason.org.
+A great first step for learning more about Freemasonry is visiting beafreemason.org.

 What is Freemasonry?

 Freemasonry, or ‘Masonry’ is the world’s oldest and largest fraternity of men who base themselves on the code of ethics of the builders of King Solomon’s Temple.

 Its more than four million worldwide members come from every walk of life, and virtually every nation on Earth.